chandanaputtap/dec-az-del/README.md

 git add <filename> or git add . // stage || Selecting files or changes for the commit

-// commit || accepting the selected changes
+git commit -m "some message" // commit || accepting the selected changes

-// push || takeing the cahnge from local and making it avalible in git
+git push // push || takeing the cahnge from local and making it avalible in git